Estate law: what is probate and what are probate fees?

 - Power of attorney for personal care.

 An estate lawyer can assist you with the preparation of these documents.
-It is your responsibility to ensure that they are updated regularly.
+Furthermore, you are responsible for keeping these documents updated regularly.
 Failing to update these documents may result in estate litigation at a future date.
 More importantly, your family and/or your estate will have to dedicate a significant amount of emotional energy in addition to legal costs if you lose capacity or if you pass away without a proper estate plan.
-It is crucial to retain an estate litigation lawyer who is experienced in estate law in order to ensure all of these documents are updated and in order.
+Therefore, it is crucial for you to consult an estate lawyer when you update these documents.

-Charles Ticker has been a lawyer for over 35 years and restricts his practice to estate litigation, estate administration and mediation of estate disputes.
-If you have any questions related to estate law issues, Charles will gladly schedule a consultation with you to review your case.
+Charles Ticker has been a lawyer for over 40 years.
+He restricts his practice to estate litigation, estate administration and mediation of estate disputes.
+If you have any questions related to estate law issues, call to schedule a consultation.

 The information on this website is not legal advice.
 It is for informative purposes only.
-Contacting us through the website, email, or telephone does not mean you have retained a lawyer.
-To book a consultation, call estate lawyer Charles Ticker at: 1-866-677-7746.
+Additionally, contacting us does not mean you have retained a lawyer.
+Finally, to book a consultation, call estate lawyer Charles Ticker at: 1-866-677-7746.